Every time someone tells me they envy the fact that I run my own show and work from home, I’m tempted to roll my eyes and make a sarcastic comment!

 If you’ve just left employment and haven’t made plans but think business is the place to be, I suggest that you work with a career coach to find out if you need to step fully out of employment or whether you need a job or career change.

-If you’re sure business is the way for you or you have a business and want to move it to the next level, then let’s talk.
+If you’re sure business is the way for you, then let’s talk.

 (Images courtesy of Unsplash)